There are still many technologies, tools, and resources you can learn and utilize to up your game as a web design professional.

-And because we here at 1WD want the members of our community to be on top of their games, we created a list of the different languages, libraries, frameworks, databases, and CSS that could help you become a better web designer.
+Here is our list of the different languages, libraries, frameworks, databases, and CSS Pre-Processors that could help you become a better web designer.

 Running on the Ruby on Rails framework, Ruby is similar to Python.
 Besides Rails, Ruby is used for almost everything from web applications to desktop GUI applications, and even web servers, intelligent libraries, threaded databases servers, low-level system utilities, picture recognition engines, and throughout computing.

 PHP is the language used by WordPress.
 But basically, though, it is used to add more functionality to your website which can’t be done by using HTML alone.

 PHP can do a lot of things from performing calculations, interacting with MySQL databases, creating simple and dynamic graphics, such as the dynamic Twitter signatures.

 Go or Golang is a new language from Google and is becoming popular in the programming circles.
 According to Google’s own FAQ, it allows you to compile a large Go program in a single computer in just a few seconds, has a model for software construction making it easy to conduct dependency analysis, and avoids much of the overhead of C-style include files and libraries.

 Despite its popularity, we don’t recommend to migrate your program to it just yet because it is on its early stages and development.